shyam-anand/tailh/README.md

 The script uses wget to continuosly download a file from a URL and writes it a local file.
 The local file can be `tail -f`-ed.

 ## Usage
 Download the scipt to your machine.
 Add a symlink to the script using `ln -s` inside one of your `bin` directories in your `PATH` so that you can run the script as a command.
-After that you run
+After that, run

     $ tailh [-O outfile] [-o logfile] [-v] URL

-While this is running, do
+and while this is running, do

     $ tail -f outfile